Explore the Agenda

 3:30 pm Afternoon Break & Networking

 Scientific posters will be displayed all day.
-Use this dedicated time to meet poster authors and ask your burning questions
+Use this dedicated time to meet poster authors and ask your burning questions.

 Spotlighting Late-Stage ADC Clinical Programmes Bringing Better Earlier Line Oncology Treatments to Patients in Need